1EdTech/casa-protocol/protocol.md

 }
 ```

 All `Node` objects must have a `name` property.
+This property defines a description for an entry in the Engine's `Node` table.
+It is recommended that this name be a descriptive name that helps the Engine administrator identify the record, and it must be unique among all `Node.name` values defined for an `Engine`.
+However, it should be noted that the `Node.name` property is a local value, and it shall never be shared or used beyond the `Engine` itself.

+The `Node.name` property differs substantially from two other identifiers:

+1. The `name` property on `Node` is not used when querying against or receiving queries from other nodes; instead, the name/secret pairs within the `in` and `out` objects of `AdjInPeer`, `AdjInOutPeer`, `AdjOutPeer` and `Outlet` are used for this purpose.
-The `name` property must be unique among all nodes defined for an `Engine`.
-This is a local value.
-Each `Engine` may define neighbors under its own naming scheme, and these values will never be shared beyond the `Engine` itself.
-This name is completely different from a publisher's UUID.
-It is meant purely for reference by `Engine` administrators, as opposed to the publisher's UUID, which is meant to establish identity within a payload.
+2. The `name` property on `Node` is completely different from a publisher's UUID; it is meant purely for reference by Engine administrators, as opposed to the publisher's UUID, which is meant to establish identity within a payload.

-All `Node` objects may define a `secret` property.
-If the secret property is set, it must be included in all RESTful web service requests issued against the `Engine`.

 ### AdjInPeer and AdjInPeerIdentity